paulstothard/genotype_conversion_file_builder/docs/README_output.md

    where the value of 'FORWARD' is 'C': the 'TOP' transformation is simply the value in the 'TOP' column of this row.

-**Note**: the TOP, FORWARD, and DESIGN values are not provided for Affymetrix panels.
+**Note**: The TOP and DESIGN values are not provided for Affymetrix panels.
+The precise meaning of AB and FORWARD is not consistent between Illumina and Affymetrix panels.
+Use the PLUS format when combining data from Illumina and Affymetrix panels.

 **Note**: Indel alleles in the TOP, FORWARD, DESIGN, and PLUS columns are given as D (deletion) or I (insertion).